-All results presented below are obtained by averaging the metrics over $162$ minutes of speech signals from the LibriSpeech dataset \citep{panayotov2015librispeech}.
+All results presented below are obtained by averaging the metrics over $162$ minutes of speech signals from the LibriSpeech dataset \cite{panayotov2015librispeech}.

-Figure~\ref{fig:placeholder} (Top) displays the average norm of the embedding vectors $\mathbf{z}_\alpha$ as a function of $\alpha$.
+Fig.~\ref{fig:placeholder} (Top) displays the average norm of the embedding vectors $\mathbf{z}_\alpha$ as a function of $\alpha$.
 For easier visualization and interpretation, the norm of $\mathbf{z}_\alpha$ is normalized by that of $\mathbf{z}$.
-Figure~\ref{fig:placeholder} (Middle) displays the average cosine similarity between $\mathbf{z}$ and $\mathbf{z}_\alpha$ as a function of $\alpha$.

-First, we can see in Figure~\ref{fig:placeholder} (Top) that, within the selected interval of gain values, the average embedding vector norm is a non-symmetric monotonic non-linear function of the input gain $\alpha$, indicating that (at least one part of) the gain information is explicitly encoded in the magnitude of the latent representations, but in a complex manner.
+Fig.~\ref{fig:placeholder} (Middle) displays the average cosine similarity between $\mathbf{z}$ and $\mathbf{z}_\alpha$ as a function of $\alpha$.
+First, we can see in Fig.~\ref{fig:placeholder} (Top) that, within the selected interval of gain values, the average embedding vector norm is a non-symmetric monotonic non-linear function of the input gain $\alpha$, indicating that a part of the gain information is explicitly encoded in the magnitude of the latent representations, in a complex manner.
 Interestingly, the function is increasing for SpeechTokenizer and BigCodec, but it is decreasing, with a lower dynamic, for DAC, indicating that it seems idiosyncratic to the codec.